 - Cybersecurity & Data Protection Governance Structure.
 At each quarterly meeting of the Board, there is an update from our Chief Information Officer/Chief Information Security Officer on cybersecurity, privacy, data protection, security and/or technology risks, risk mitigation activities, best practices within the Company and from other companies, the effectiveness of our security measures and other related matters. - Information Security.
-We have structured our information security program to align with a combination of industry frameworks, including the National Institute of Standards and Technology (NIST), CIS, and CMMC, to secure our systems. - Monitoring & Breach Response.
+We have structured our information security program to align with a combination of industry frameworks, including the National Institute of Standards and Technology (NIST), Center for Internet Security (CIS), and upcoming Cybersecurity Maturity Model Certification (CMMC), to secure our systems. - Monitoring & Breach Response.
 We have a dedicated team that monitors our systems utilizing a combination of security tools, services, and third parties to address evolving threats and complex regulatory requirements.
 Our robust breach response protocols are designed to provide timely and accurate breach notifications to affected parties. - Cybersecurity Framework.
 Our information security program is independently assessed by a third party as part of the Company's enterprise risk management.
 The conclusions of such third-party assessment are discussed with our Board. - Cybersecurity Awareness Training.
 We provide various types of security awareness training and threat simulation to employees throughout the year to drive awareness of typical security risks as well as new and evolving risks to our Company.